DatWins/blowfish/content/portfolio/LPG-Tracking-App/index.md

       </tr>
     </tbody>
   </table>

-LPG Tracking is a tracking application for LPG cylinder deliveries owned by Pertamina Patra Niaga.
+LPG Tracking is a mobile app for tracking application for LPG cylinder deliveries owned by Pertamina Patra Niaga.
 The client for this project is Mohammad Nadzif - PT MyPro Solusindo Informatika, acting as a vendor for Pertamina Patra Niaga.

 In this project, PT MyPro Solusindo Informatika was responsible for providing technology solutions to improve efficiency and transparency in LPG tracking and delivery.